PLSQL-Capstone-Projects-AUCA-2024/Wed_Flamigos_HotelManagementSystem/README.md

 ### 8. Billing Initiates Billing Record
 The billing system creates a new record for this reservation to track all charges associated with the guest’s stay.

+### 9. Guest Uses Hotel Amenities
+During their stay, the guest may use additional services like dining or spa treatments, which incur extra charges.

+### 10. Front Desk Updates Billing with Amenity Charges
+The front desk adds charges for amenities used by the guest to the billing record.

+### 11. Housekeeping Schedules Room Cleaning
+Housekeeping monitors room usage and schedules cleaning during or after the guest’s stay as necessary.

+### 12. Guest Requests Check-Out
+The guest requests check-out at the front desk when ready to leave.